 Warsaw Chopin Airport: The most convenient location to fly into is Warsaw Chopin Airport, located just 20-30 minutes from Warsaw’s city centre by car.
 From there, you can easily reach the city centre by shuttle, cab, or Uber.

 By Train: Coming from another European city?
 Warsaw is very centrally located in Eastern Europe and is easily accessible by train from many major European cities.
-We travelled by high speed train from Kraków to Warsaw in only 2.5 hours.
+We travelled on the Krakow to Warsaw train in only 2.5 hours.

 WHERE TO STAY IN WARSAW